charlieshao5189/TV-auto-on-off/README.md

 The purpose of this design is using Xethru X4M300 sensor to detect human presence state at one place and turn on/off TV according to this state through HDMI-CEC, the whole project is deployed on Raspberry Pi.

 ## Demonstration
-Two demonstrations to show how this system work.
+Two demonstrations showing how this system work.

 1. Backend running
 [https://youtu.be/xYG9iZ3WUAg](https://youtu.be/xYG9iZ3WUAg)

-2. Automatically turn on TV [https://youtu.be/nREWL4j3Qi4](https://youtu.be/nREWL4j3Qi4)
+2. Automatically turn on TV (turn-off does not test since TV problem ) [https://youtu.be/nREWL4j3Qi4](https://youtu.be/nREWL4j3Qi4)

 ## Hardware connection